shaheerxt/AzureGuide/README.md

-## Welcome to Azure Hands-on practice portal
+## Welcome to Azure Hands-on Practice Portal

 You can use the [editor on GitHub](https://github.com/shaheerdba/AzureGuide/edit/master/README.md) to maintain and preview the content for your website in Markdown files.